nekoyoubi/yep_util/yep_autoupdate/README.md

 >The file 'yep_dirs.txt' was not found.
 A new one has been created for you.
 >
 >Please ensure that any projects that use YEP are included in this line-delimited path list.
-YEP updates will be extracted to extracted to these folders' subdirectory, js/plugins, so please only list the root RMMV project folders.
+YEP updates will be extracted to these folders' subdirectory, js/plugins, so please only list the root RMMV project folders.
 >
 >If you are running this from inside your project, simply delete the contents of this file.

 The `yep_dirs.txt` file mentioned is created in the same folder as the application or script unless it's being ran in a way that changes its working directory.

-You should immediately navigate to this file and edit its default contents...
+You should immediately navigate to this file (there is a menu entry to help) and edit its default contents...

 >yep
 >..\SampleProject